 Having a few games on standby can remedy your dinner, when conversation starts to run out or guests don’t seem to be gelling.
 Games help you stay confident and in control of your dinner’s agenda.

 Any games to play at the table should be kept as simple to set up as possible.
-That’s why the games I’ve chosen for Partycurrent are played mainly with paper and pen instead of board games.
+That’s why the games I’ve chosen are played mainly with paper and pen instead of board games.
 Let’s find out what these games are.